patrikhuber/eos/README.md

 cmake -G "<your favourite generator>" ../eos -DCMAKE_INSTALL_PREFIX=../install/ make && make install # or open the project file and build in an IDE like Visual Studio
 ```
 It is strongly recommended to use [vcpkg](https://github.com/Microsoft/vcpkg/) to install the dependencies on Windows.
+All modern IDEs support `vcpkg.json`.
+On the command-line, one can pass `CMAKE_TOOLCHAIN_FILE`=/path/to/vcpkg_root/scripts/buildsystems/vcpkg.cmake - see the [vcpkg documentation](https://github.com/microsoft/vcpkg).
-Users who wish to manage dependencies manually may find it helpful to copy `initial_cache.cmake.template` to `initial_cache.cmake`, edit the necessary paths and run `cmake` with `-C ../eos/initial_cache.cmake`.
-On Linux, you may also want to set `-DCMAKE_BUILD_TYPE=...` appropriately.
+Users who wish to manage dependencies manually may need to populate `OpenCV_DIR` and potentially other `packagename_DIR` variables with the paths to their installations.
+On Linux (if not using an IDE that manages CMake configurations), you may also want to set `-DCMAKE_BUILD_TYPE=...` appropriately.

 ## Sample code